Ireland with Kids: Mucking about the Muckross estate

 The weavers here are well-known throughout Ireland for their quality workmanship.
 We watched some of the weavers at work in the basement of the house at the end of our tour, and then after a fine lunch at the Garden Restaurant we wandered into the shop.
 Oh my!
 We all had a grand time checking out their products that are woven on-site and each of us chose something to take home – even lovely soft kid-sized scarves scored from the sale table.

 No matter what you do during your day at Muckross with kids, take some time to enjoy the huge grassy lawn with gentle hills.
 You’ll see both locals and tourists enjoying the lakefront mountain views as they picnic.
 We ate on the steps due to dampness of the grass, but the the kids went a little wild and it was all good.
-It’s free to wander/run around the lawn and gardens and a great way to experience Muckross with kids.
+It’s free to wander/run around Muckross gardens and the lawn in front of Muckross Lake, and a great way to experience Muckross with kids.

 If you’re visiting as a group of adults or with teens, the house itself may be the star of the show.
 Construction was completed in 1843 and the decoration is all from that period.
 The children’s rooms were especially interesting, with toys and other personal effects on display that you don’t normally see in historic homes.
 We also liked seeing the basement kitchen, with some of the original “appliances” on view.